mighdoll/wgsl-linker/packages/mini-parse/doc/TaggedParserCombinators.md

 ### Tagged Parser Combinators

-I added a **tag** feature to the [mini-parse] parser combinator library.
+I added a **tag** feature to the [mini-parse] parser combinator library, to name individual elements in the parse tree.
-I haven't seen it before in other parser combinator libraries, so I thought you might be interested.
+I haven't seen tags in other parser combinator libraries, but it's a pretty simple idea.

 Tagging elements in a grammar helps users reliably extract particular elements from a parse tree,